 - An injury caused by a collision of two or more vehicles

-- An injury caused as a result of a vehicle being illegally parked or used in a way which clearly breaks the law in Ireland.
+- An injury caused as a result of a vehicle being illegally parked or used in a way that clearly breaks the law in Ireland.

 There are likely to be many other types of scenarios where you can legitimately bring a claim for negligence against the driver of another vehicle.
 Speak to one of our specialist personal injury claims solicitors today for further advice.